Reverse-payment agreements using side deals and no-AG commitments decline to lowest level in 15 years

 A new Federal Trade Commission staff report found that, despite a considerable increase in the total number of final Hatch-Waxman patent settlements in FY 2016, significantly fewer settlements included the types of reverse payments that are likely to be anticompetitive.

-The report summarized data on patent settlements filed with the FTC and the Department of Justice during FY 2015 under the Medicare Modernization Act of 2003.
-This is the Bureau of Competition’s second annual snapshot of such deals since FTC v.
-Actavis, in which the Supreme Court held that a branded drug manufacturer’s reverse payment to a generic competitor to settle patent litigation can violate the antitrust laws.
-Generic drugs often cost less than brand drugs, helping to make medicines affordable for millions of American consumers and to keep health care costs down.
+This report is the Bureau of Competition’s third snapshot of such agreements since the Supreme Court’s decision in FTC v.
+Actavis, which held that a brand drug manufacturer’s reverse payment to a generic competitor to settle patent litigation can violate the antitrust laws.
+Generic drugs often cost less than brand drugs, helping to make medicines more affordable for millions of American consumers and thereby keep health care costs down.

 Office of Public Affairs

 Bureau of Competition